LastPass via USB

 When on the go, we recommend that you use our mobile apps .
 However, if you are in a situation where you need the LastPass web browser extension and can’t install it to a public or work computer, you should try the extensions below via USB.

 The IE Anywhere application, one of our Premium service portable offerings, allows LastPass users complete access to their stored data and all regular features of the web browser extension without the need to download or install software on a computer.
-As with all of our Premium service offerings, IE Anywhere can also be tested over a 14-day free trial.
+As with all of our Premium service offerings, IE Anywhere can also be tested after signing up for a free trial.

 After downloading the extension onto a USB drive (or CD, if USB is not available), users can access the following features:

 - Ability to run the LastPass extension on currently non-supported browsers, such as IE Tab in Firefox and Sleipnir.